JNRowe/jnrowe.github.io/articles/tips/Debugging_python_regexps.rst

 `Fork this code <http://gist.github.com/223894>`__

-Another exceptional tool for tasks that people often abuse :abbr:`RE (Regular Expressions)` for is python-dateutil_.
+Another exceptional tool for tasks that people often abuse |RegEx| for is python-dateutil_.
 One of the reasons I occasionally turn to this module is that Python's time.strptime_ isn't even capable of parsing timestamps created by time.strftime_, for example if you use ``%z`` in the ``strftime`` call.

-All too often you see people trying to solve date parsing problems with :abbr:`RE (Regular Expressions)` and heaps of int_ calls to mangle the matches.
+All too often you see people trying to solve date parsing problems with
+|RegEx| and heaps of int_ calls to mangle the matches.
+Not only is this
-Not only is this a very brittle approach, but the labix_ guys have solved this problem for you already:
+a very brittle approach, but the labix_ guys have solved this problem for you
+already:

 .. code-block:: pycon